LevelOptions class (Gantt)

 '{"fillColor": "red"}' or '{"normal":{"fillColor": "red"}}' {string}, fills the object's background in red (JSON-representation of an object of exontrol.Def.Shape type)

-"xxx" {string}, indicates that exontrol.Shapes.Tree.xxx or exontrol.Shapes.xxx is applied on the object's background.
+"xxx" {string}, indicates that exontrol.Shapes.Gantt.xxx or exontrol.Shapes.xxx is applied on the object's background.
 If the xxx field is missing, no custom shape is applied (no default object's shape is be applied)

-exontrol.Shapes.Button {object}, applies the "Button" shape on the object as defined into exontrol.Shapes namespace
+"Button" or exontrol.Shapes.Button {object}, applies the "Button" shape on the object as defined into exontrol.Shapes namespace (@since 5.2)

 shape